Meet Our Governors

 Join the team

-As at Summer Term 2021, the School has one vacancy for a parent governor and one vacancy for a co-opted governor.
-If you are a parent of a child at Hazeldown and you are interested in contributing to the work of the Governing Body, please contact either Stuart Ludford (Headteacher) or Tim Synge (Clerk to the Governors; contactable at firstname.lastname@example.org) for an informal chat.
-If you do not currently have a child at the School but you feel that you can support the Governing Body by sharing your links with the local community, whether through local government, local business activity or other connections with Teignmouth/Teignbridge, then we would be pleased to hear from you.
+As at Autumn Term 2023, the Governing Body has a strong complement of appointed Governors.
+We are always interested to hear from those who believe that they can contribute to the work of the Governing Body and the School, so please do drop us a line if you would like to find out more about the role and about opportunities.
+In the first instance, please contact either Stuart Ludford (Headteacher) or Tim Synge (Clerk to the Governors; contactable at firstname.lastname@example.org) for an informal chat.
+If you do not currently have a child at the School but you feel that you can support the Governing Body by sharing your links with the local community, whether through local government, local business activity or other connections with Teignmouth and Teignbridge, then we would be pleased to hear from you.
 If you are interested in becoming a school governor, see this guidance from Devon County Council.
-If you would like to be considered as a parent governor, then please also look at the documents below:

 All new governors are supported in their work through an induction programme.
-All governors — both new and existing— are also provided with access to a range of training opportunities to keep them informed about their responsibilities and developments in education and to help them perform to the highest standard.
+All governors, both new and existing, are provided with access to a range of training opportunities to keep them informed about their responsibilities and developments in education and to help them perform to the highest standard.

 Governor skills and knowledge are regularly audited each year and a training and recruitment plan is drawn up to address any gaps as necessary.